perak/kitchen-site/files/object_reference.md

-roles | array of string | User roles allowed to access this page menus | array of [menu](#menu) | Menus to be inserted into this page pages | array of [page](#page) | Subpages
+roles | array of string | User roles allowed to access this page menus | array of [menu](#menu) | Menus to be inserted into this page pages | array of [page](#page) | Subpages force\_yield\_subpages | bool | Subpages will be rendered in "subcontent" area even if this page doesn't contains menu pointing to subpages

 *Example:*
 ```